-Today, Sam’s No. 3 is popular with both locals and tourists who flock here to sample the extensive menu featuring traditional American diner food, Mexican food, and Greek food.
-They are also famous for their signature Kickin’ Pork Green Chili which is made with New Mexico chiles.
-Due to its popularity, it’s not uncommon to find a wait of over an hour on weekends.
+Today, Sam’s No. 3 is popular with locals and tourists who flock here to sample the extensive menu, which features traditional American diner, Mexican, and Greek food.
+They are also famous for their signature Kickin’ Pork Green Chili, which is made with New Mexico chiles.

-Over the years, Sam’s No. 3 has been featured in newspapers, films, and television shows such as Food Network’s Diner’s, Drive-Ins, and Dives.
-As a fan of the show, I knew I had to add Sam’s No. 3 to my list of must try restaurants in Denver.
+As a fan of the show, I knew I had to add Sam’s No. 3 to my list of must-try restaurants in Denver.
 Would it live up to the hype?

-Other than a couple televisions hanging on the walls, some black and white photographs and artwork, exposed ducts, and hanging lights, the décor was quite simple.
+Other than a couple of televisions hanging on the walls, some black and white photographs and artwork, exposed ducts, and hanging lights, the décor was quite simple.
 The space felt like a simple diner.

-The entire 15 page Sam’s No. 3 menu can be viewed here.
+The entire 15-page Sam’s No. 3 menu can be viewed here.

 Huevos Rancheros